-We’ve talked before on this site about the first step in selling your business is business valuation.
+We’ve discussed this topic before on our site.
+We emphasized that the first step in selling your business is conducting a business valuation.
 We have also mentioned that one of the first steps in a business valuation is recasting your books.
-But what does this mean, how do you do it, when, and why?
+But what does this mean?
+How do you do it, when, and why?

-The truth about most businesses and business owners is this: they and their accountants do as much as they possibly can for tax reasons to minimize business profitability.
-The reason is the less money you make, the less you pay Uncle Sam at the end of the year.
-This makes sense because of the way the tax code has evolved.
+The truth about most businesses and business owners is that they and their accountants do as much as possible for tax reasons to minimize business profitability.
+The reason is that the less money you make, the less you pay Uncle Sam at the end of the year.
+This makes sense due to the evolution of the tax code.

 There is nothing wrong or immoral about this: why would you pay more taxes than you absolutely have to?
-The problem is that once it is time to value your business, most small business owners have forgotten how they and their accountants have played with the numbers to make them work best for the IRS.
+The problem is that once it is time to value your business, most small business owners have forgotten how they and their accountants manipulated the numbers.
+This was done to make them work best for the IRS.

-This means that over time, financial statements show less of the actual value of the business, and make it not look as profitable.
+This means that over time, financial statements show less of the actual value of the business, making it appear less profitable.
 What does that mean to your business valuation?
 It means it could be significantly lower than it should be if you recast your books.

 How do you recast your books?

-Every business is different, so for some, there will be more work here than for others.
-Here are some common items that will be included in recasting.
+Every business is different.
+So for some, there will be more work here than for others.
+Here are some everyday items to review during recasting.

 - Inactive family members on the payroll.
 Perhaps as part of the deal when you inherited the business from your father, your brother collects a salary but does not actually do any work for the business.

-- Vacations and trips that are not directly company related.
+- Vacations and trips that are not directly part of the operation of the company.
 Maybe you mixed business and pleasure and deducted that resort from your taxes.
-While that works for the IRS, it does take away from the profit of your business.
+While that works for the IRS, it does detract from your business’s profit.

 - Non-fair market rent paid to you for items the business uses, but you personally own.
 For example, let’s say you own the building the company uses, but you personally lease it to your business for more than fair market value for a business tax deduction.
 That rate will be reduced to a fair-market value in recasting.

-- Assets on the balance sheet but not required for ongoing operations.
+- Assets on the balance sheet are not necessary for ongoing operations.

-- Your salary that is above fair market value.
-If you pay yourself a salary, including bonuses, that is above fair market value, it will need to be reduced in your business valuation, to show the true profit of your company.
+- Your salary is above fair market value.
+If you pay yourself a salary, including bonuses, that is above fair market value, it will need to be reduced in your business valuation to show the actual profit of your company.

-- Duplicate overhead costs eliminated in the case of a new owner.
+- Duplicate overhead costs a new owner may eliminate.

 - Consolidation of multiple locations.